MetanoKid/toy-game-architecture/README.md

 Status: **Completed**

-Within this approach every entity is basically a *container of components*.
-Entities don't define behavior other than managing components and there's no entity hierarchy; instead, they relay on [duck typing](http://en.wikipedia.org/wiki/Duck_typing "Duck typing on Wikipedia").
+We'll start the project with an approach in which every entity is basically a *container of components*.
+Entities don't define behavior other than managing components and there's no entity hierarchies; instead, they rely on [duck typing](http://en.wikipedia.org/wiki/Duck_typing "Duck typing on Wikipedia").

 Components are the ones to define behavior and have a flat hierarchy.
-It's usual to have at least one component to communicate with each subsystem (i.e. a graphics component to tell the Graphics Engine which model represents an entity and where it moved).
+It's usual to have at least one component to communicate with each subsystem (i.e. a graphics component to tell the Graphics Engine which model represents an entity and what's its animation).
 These components try to be as reusable as possible, so we can plug them into different entities easily.

 Entities communicate with each other by sending messages, which are processed by their components to execute behaviors.
 Different components may be interested in the same kind of message, abstracting *who* will process *what*.
 Imagine we have a game in which we want to draw models in the universe, and those models will move.
 A *graphics* component would be interested in `SetPosition` messages to tell the Graphics Engine to move it.
 Let's say it's also an online game; we'd have a *net* component who's interested in the same message to send its properties to a server.
+The sender of this kind of message doesn't know who's processing it, decoupling components.

 Also, we won't only explore a component-based game architecture but a data-driven one.
 Entity types are defined in a `blueprints` file and specific entity instances are defined in a `level` file.
+When a level is created, entities are built in two steps: firstly they are all structure, and their components are instantiated out of the `blueprints` definitions; lastly they are fed some data, which is the one provided in the level file.

 Example `blueprints` file: